Scholarly-Projects/annotation_extraction/set-up.md

      ```
    - Or simply go to `script.py` and press the play button on the top right corner of the screen in Visual Studio Code.

-After following these steps, your Python tool should run successfully, and you will find the extracted highlights and annotations in the `annotation_extraction/B` folder.
+After following these steps, your Python tool should run successfully, and you will find the extracted highlights in the `annotation_extraction/B` folder in two separate markdown files organized categorically and chronologically.